 To the modern date, scientists don’t fully understand the reasons behind the paradox.
 However, they do know that large dogs age faster than small dogs.
 It’s almost like large dogs seem to live their adult years in fast-forward.
 Scientists also know that the larger the dog, the less time we have them for.

-Great Dane Longevity
+Great Dane Life Expectancy

 Large breed dogs as a general rule tend to live shorter lives than small breed dogs, and a Great Dane life expectancy falls into that trend.

 Part of the reason why Great Danes live such short lives is due to a long list of health conditions that they can fall prey to.
-Some of the issues on this list include:
+Some of the common issues on this list include:

 - Bone and joint diseases

 The breed is susceptible to bloat, which is a dangerous condition that affects the stomach.
-Bloat results in the stomach twisting and cutting off blood supply.
+Bloat results in the stomach twisting and cutting off the blood supply.
 Dogs that suffer from bloat a first time often encounter it a second time.
 Veterinarians often recommend a tacking procedure in an attempt to minimize future risk.
 If you’re the owner of a Great Dane, consult your veterinarian about the symptoms of bloat and how to avoid the condition.